 Dos and Don'ts to Boost Your Instagram Marketing

-Instagram is the place to be for small businesses, new businesses, and startups of all persuasions.
+Instagram is the place for small businesses, new businesses, and startups.
 In other words, you should probably be on Instagram.
-There is a ton of Instagram Marketing ideas on the interwebs about how to "win" on Instagram.
-We'll try to cut through the noise for you here, in a discussion of the steps you need to take—with some specific, practical Instagram marketing tips—to establish yourself and successfully build a following on Instagram.
+There are many Instagram Marketing ideas on the interwebs about how to "win" on Instagram.
+We'll try to cut through the noise here, discussing the steps you need—with some specific, practical Instagram marketing tips—to establish yourself and successfully build a following on Instagram.

 Instagram Marketing Dos

 All the pieces of your Instagram presence need to fit together to establish your brand.
 Stay recognizable.